missionpinball/mpf-docs/hardware/lisy/index.rst

 DIP 4 (option1) and DIP 8 (autostart) to 'ON' and all other dips on that switch to 'OFF'.
 If you want to run MPF on a separate PC set DIP 6 to 'ON' for "MPF Slave Mode".
 For "MPF Master Mode" where MPF runs on the Rapsberry Pi of the LISY controller set DIP 6 to 'OFF'.
+To enable network mode set DIP 2 to 'ON' or set DIP 2 to 'OFF' for serial mode.

 .. image:: /hardware/images/LISY_modes.png